This article will provide guidance on AutoEntry's functionality which supports EU Destination VAT schemes for sales

-Note that this solution to support Sage Accounting’s destination VAT functionality will be possible for the sale of goods only; the sale of OSS (One Stop Shop) services will not be supported until later in the year (after Sage Accounting’s Products and Services become available in AutoEntry).
+Note that this solution to support Sage Accounting’s destination VAT functionality is only possible for the sale of goods only; the sale of OSS (One Stop Shop) services will not be supported until later in the year (after Sage Accounting’s Products and Services become available in AutoEntry).
 If you wish to use destination VAT for sales of OSS Services in the interim period, then you will need to create those invoices manually in Sage Accounting.

 If you any queries, please let us know through the chat bubble in the bottom right corner of the screen!